 Image: The logistic map x→rx(1-x): Stable periodic orbits and attractor (blue); unstable periodic orbits (red).

 Welcome to Applied Dynamical Systems.
-This is the central point for information about the course, but not updated for 2017-18 .
+This is the central point for information about the course.
 Other information can be found at the official unit description (including about the exam) and the TCC pages .

 Registration In addition to the requirements at your own University (including Bristol), please notify the following email addresses: At Oxford (maths.ox.ac.uk) graduate.studies and at Bristol (bris.ac.uk) both math-info and Carl.Dettmann with your name, programme, supervisor (if applicable) and any special assessment requirements.